obiwanjacobi/Jacobi.ValueObject/Jacobi.ValueObject/readme.md

 The `Jacobi.ValueObject.ValueObjectException` is throw in these circumstances.

 - The default (parameterless) constructor of the ValueObject is called.
-- The `Value` property is accessed while the instance of the ValueObject was not correctly initialized.
+- The `Value` or custom properties are accessed while the instance of the ValueObject was not correctly initialized.
-- If the ValueObject implements the `IsValid` static method and the value fails the test.
+- If the ValueObject implements the `IsValid` static method and the value(s) fails the test.

 ## Project File